Effective behavior of heterogeneous media governed by strain gradient elasticity: Infinite bar subjected to periodic forcing

 \paragraph{Fractional strain derivative elasticity}

-While we see a complex behavior over the entire range of length scales large compared to the unit cell, we are often interested in a narrower range of length scales.
-Indeed many experiments on length scale effects are limited to factors of two to five.
+We are often interested in a narrow range of length scales.
+Indeed many experiments on length scale effects are limited to factors of two to five \cite{greer_2011,mu_2014,mu_2016}.
 In this situation, it is natural to look for the response in this limited range of length scales.
-We do so by linearizing the relationship between the Fourier transform of the Green's function $\hat{G}$ and wave number $k$ in the logarithmic scale,
+We do so by formally linearizing the Fourier transform of the Green's function $\hat{G}$ and wave number $k$ in the logarithmic scale around a specific wave number $k_0$.

 where